Button Crafts: 8 Ideas Plus Free Instructions

 Botanical Art Trading Card With Buttons and Embroidery — Original Art by Amy Solovay

-Click here to get free instructions for making ACEO cards / Art Trading Cards (ATCs) that are similar to these.
+Tap here to get free instructions for making ACEO cards / Art Trading Cards (ATCs) that are similar to these.

-6. Collage Art With Buttons
+Collage and Mixed Media Art With Buttons

 Mixed Up Memories of a Colorful Life -- Collage Art With Buttons